-For the 2018A semester, Las Cumbres Observatory has two 2-meter telescopes, nine 1-meter telescopes and three 0.4-meter telescopes available for science observations.
-We also plan to deploy three new 0.4-meter telescopes (to Chile, Texas, and South Africa) that will become part of the network in 2018A.
+For the 2019A semester, Las Cumbres Observatory has two 2-meter telescopes, nine 1-meter telescopes and ten 0.4-meter telescopes available for science observations.
 The 2m telescopes are equipped with Spectral imagers and FLOYDS low-dispersion spectrographs.
 The 1m telescopes are equipped with Sinistro imagers.
-The first element of the Network of Robotic Echelle Spectrographs (NRES) is installed on 1m telescopes at our Cerro Tololo site.
-NRES elements at other sites will begin commissioning observations at the end of the 2017AB semester, and users will be notified when they become available for science observations during 2018A.
+The Network of Robotic Echelle Spectrographs (NRES) has units installed on 1m telescopes at our Cerro Tololo (Chile), McDonald (Texas) and Sutherland (South Africa) sites.
 The 0.4m telescopes are equipped with SBIG imagers.
 For information on all Network instruments, please consult the Observatory Instruments page.

 Eligibility to apply to this call is limited to members of institutions with which LCO has formal agreements, but without guaranteed time, and to individuals from LCO and other institutions who are included by special permission of the LCO Director.
 The list of eligible institutions includes LCO itself, the University of California at Santa Barbara (UCSB), the Infrared Processing and Analysis Center (IPAC) at Caltech, the University of Colorado, and the Instituto de Astrofisica de Canarias (IAC).